sidart10/databrics-mcp-server/README.md

-# Databricks MCP Server
+# Databricks MCP Genie

-A Model Context Protocol (MCP) server that provides seamless integration between AI assistants (like Claude Desktop) and Databricks workspaces.
+A Model Context Protocol (MCP) server with enhanced Genie AI integration that provides seamless natural language interaction between AI assistants (like Claude Desktop, Cursor) and Databricks workspaces.

 ## What This Does